Parents and Students Useful InformationUseful Links to the RMS for Students and Parents

 In most cases, learners are trying to learn how to drive in 12 months or 120 hours with less than 2 hours of practice a week.

-Inexperience is the main factor in a lot of accidents so the more driving hours the better.
+Inexperience is a leading factor in a lot of accidents so the more driving hours the better.

 How a parent or supervisor drives a car will be different to how a student or learner will drive a car.

 Learners may not understand or be able to comprehend your experience and knowledge which is gained over many years of constant driving.